costaseco/iadi2022/project/README.md

 The scale is of 12 to 16 histories for groups with 3 or 4, and 8 to 12 for groups of 1 or 2.
 This means that 12 stories will earn 80% of the grade, each extra story is worth 5% more (all other criteria apply with relation to this).
 Nevertheless, the stories should provide a continuous line of action in the application.

+All data that is not introduced in these stories should be provided as seed data.
+Recall that demos are better understood with plasible data, so make an effort to populate your database with enough convenient information.

 ### Examples of security rules

 - A client can create a shipment.